kaizen-ai/kaizenflow/docs/Development_workflow.md

 > git pull public master -s recursive -X ours

-When there is a file added it's better to add
+When there is a file added it is better to add

 > git diff --name-status --diff-filter=U | awk '{print $2}'